st3v3nmw/lsfr.io/content/kv-store/persistence.md

 In this stage, you'll add persistence to your key-value store.
 Data should survive clean shutdowns and be restored when the server restarts.

-## Clean Shutdown
+## Graceful Shutdown

 When your server receives a SIGTERM signal, it should:

+1. Wait for in-flight requests to complete (within 5 seconds)
-1. Save all key-value pairs to disk
+2. Save all key-value pairs to disk
-2. Exit gracefully
+3. Exit with status code `0`

 ## Startup Recovery

 When your server starts, it should:

-1. Check the data directory for existing data
+1. Check the working directory for existing data
 2. Load any previously saved key-value pairs
 3. Continue serving requests with the restored data